GitLab FI

 Setting up your own computer

-This option can only be used for machines in the FI network.
-See also Restrictions on access to the FI network .
+This option can only be used for machines on the FI network.
+See also Restricting access to the FI network.

 Kerberos

-To use Kerberos authentication on your own computer, you must have the tools for this authentication mechanism installed, such as from packageskrb5-user
+To use Kerberos authentication on your own machine, you must have installed tools for this authentication mechanism, e.g. from thekrb5-user

 (Ubuntu, Debian) orkrb5-workstation

-(RHEL, CentOS, Fedora).
-To obtain a ticket, use the command:user@machine:~$ kinit login@FI.MUNI.CZ
+(RHEL, CentOS, Fedora) packages.
+To obtain a ticket, use the following command:user@machine:~$ kinit login@FI.MUNI.CZ

 Git